Congratulations, you have made your first step on the journey to reconnecting to your Hungarian heritage.

 Your 14 days in Hungary will be like none other: you will not be a tourist staring out the window of a sightseeing bus and listening to countless audio-tapes.
 You will learn and experience Hungarian traditions and history in a totally new way, as part of a living culture, connecting to young Hungarians.
 Our expert organizers have done their best to arrange your trip.
 To make sure you are getting the most out of it, here is what you have to do.

-Once you are selected, you will receive a contract from us that spells out the details of the program, as well as a Code of Conduct, which you have to abide by during the trip.
+Once you are selected, you will receive a contract from us that spells out the details of the program, your responsibilities after the program, as well as a Code of Conduct, which you have to abide by during the trip.
 Read, sign and return it to us, along with your credit card information for the security deposit.

 Later you will receive the final travel itinerary with details on the cities, towns and institutions you will visit, and the people and communities you will meet during your travel.
-Make sure you read up about them, Google their names, get familiar with them beforehand, if you wish.
+Make sure you read up about them, Google their names, get familiar with them beforehand, so you can ask them informed and relevant questions!

 Make sure you have your passport ready.
 International relations between Hungary and the United States and Canada are very stable, Hungarians can travel to the U.S. without a visa and citizens of the U. S. and Canada can travel to Hungary the same way.
 It is mandatory, however, that your passport be valid for at least three months beyond your period of stay.